evanb2/todoListJS/README.md

 Scrabble Score
 Allows users to check Scrabble scores.

+Setup instructions:

+1. Open terminal/console and type: 'git clone https://github.com/evanb2/todoListJS'

+2. Open todoListJS folder and open the html file in your web browser.

+3. Follow the instructions on the page.

 ###Copyright (c) 2015 Abeer Khakwani, Geoff Winner, & Evan Butler.

 Permission is hereby granted, free of charge, to any person obtaining a copy